• Skip to primary navigation

 Try it and share

-I hope you try these Cranberry Braised Short Ribs and share them with family or friends.
+I hope you try these Oven Baked Short Ribs Braised in Cranberry Red Wine Sauce and share them with family or friends.
 I want to see your results!
 Tag your photo with #planeatpostrepeat and mention me @planeatpostrepeat on Instagram or Facebook.
 I can give you a virtual high five and thank you for cooking one of my recipes!
 Comment below with any questions and please leave a review so others can find this recipe more easily.

 Recipe